by Jason Poole

 by Chris Ike

 Squid is at the vending machine.
 I can see him out of the corner of my eye.
 I hear the machine go through its series of clicks and whines, and drop a bottle in to the receiving tray.
-I’m the corner of the gym jumping rope.
+I’m in the corner of the gym jumping rope.
 My sweat is working its way down my face as the rope whirrs rhythmically around and around, slapping the floor…

 by Sapna Kumar